chisui/dakka/thesis/main.md

 AnswerableMessage (MessageConstraint (M ~))
 ```

-### Flexibillity and Effects
+### Flexibility and Effects

 By defining `ActorContext` as a datatype we force any environment to use exactly this datatype.
 This is problematic since actors now can only perform their three actor actions. `ActorContext` isn't flexible enough to express anything else.
 We could change the definition of `ActorContext` to be a monad transformer over `IO` and provide a `MonadIO` instance.
 This would defeat our goal to be able to reason about actors though since we could now perform any `IO` we wanted.

 Luckily Haskells typesystem is expressive enough to solve this problem.
 Due to this expressiveness there is a myriad of different solutions for this problem though.
 Not all of them are viable of course.
-We will take a look at two approaches that integrate well into existing programming paradigms used in haskell and other functional languages.
+We will take a look at two approaches that integrate well into existing programming paradigms used in Haskell and other functional languages.

 Both approaches involve associating what additional action an actor can take with the `Actor` instance definition.
 This is done by creating another associated typefamily in `Actor`.
-The value of this typefamily will be a list of types that identify what additional actions can be perfomed.
+The value of this typefamily will be a list of types that identify what additional actions can be performed.
 What this type will be depends on the chosen approach.
-The list in this case will be an actual haskell list but promoted to a kind.
+The list in this case will be an actual Haskell list but promoted to a kind.
 This is possible through the `DataKinds` extension.

 #### mtl style monad classes

-In this approach we use mtl style monad classes to communicate additional capabillities of the actor.
-This is done by truning `ActorContext` into a class itself where `create` and `send` are class members and `MonadState a` is a superclass.
+In this approach we use mtl style monad classes to communicate additional capabilities of the actor.
+This is done by turning `ActorContext` into a class itself where `create` and `send` are class members and `MonadState a` is a superclass.

 The associated typefamily will look like this: